 Successful companies of all sizes can maintain an environment that fosters growth, allows flexibility, and encourages praise and acknowledgement.
 Careful thinking, feedback, and support all play into the development of a satisfied workforce.
 Although many people think of culture as something that develops naturally, businesses are comprised of employees with generational differences and varying preferences, so the best companies work to develop an ideal culture that is adaptable to change and suits their needs.

 Consistent recognition for hard work reinforces employee engagement and contributes to satisfaction.
 In fact, recognition and engagement efforts transform a company into an employer of choice.
 People work for more than just a paycheck.
 They seek fulfillment, which is reinforced when their managers and peers acknowledge their dedication and commitment to their work.

-At Next Level Performance, we practice recognition through Applaudit™.
+At Next Level Performance, we practice recognition through the Applaudit® platform.
 The online recognition software provides an accessible, and easy-to-use interface on which our peers can congratulate each other on a job-well-done.
 We also reward each other with points that can be redeemed for merchandise, gift cards, air travel tickets, and event tickets.
 Research shows that non-cash rewards are more effective in reinforcing productivity, and are preferred by managers and employees alike, making points programs an efficient and meaningful way to inspire engagement in the workplace.
-A culture of engagement and recognition goes hand-in-hand, and goes a long way in attracting and retaining employees, reinforcing the brand, and working as a competitive advantage.
+A culture of engagement and recognition goes hand-in-hand to attract and retain employees, thus reinforcing the brand, and working as a competitive advantage.